COMPLETE EPISODE GUIDE WITH CRITICAL COMMENTARY

 LADY: NO!!
 NO!!! (he shoves her into the path of the roaring subway, then makes a run for it, back through the turnstiles and up the stairs)

 A better talent than Gail Kobe could not have played the role of Alan Talbot's fiancee, Jessica Connelly.
 She never lets the character lapse into hysteria or disbelief, and her responses to what most assuredly seems like a series of fabrications is always controlled.
-Gail Kobe says today, "I'd seen George Grizzard in a play in New York back in the fifties, alongside Hume Cronyn.
+Gail Kobe says today, "I'd seen George Grizzard in a play in New York back in the fifties, with Hume Cronyn.
 He was absolutely brilliant in it.
 We worked wonderfully well together in "In His Image."
 We got so that we could answer each other's lines...that's how good our rapport was, a sympatico.
 Thanks to Perry Lafferty, it turned out great."
+It turned out great, true, but surprisingly, it is rarely discussed alongside the dozen or so "superclassic" episodes of TZ.

 At the conclusion, it is Walter Ryder who picks up where Alan Talbot left off.
 There is a great sense of relief at the fact that she is getting the man she fell in love with, and the man that Walter Ryder had always wanted to be - loyal, outgoing, confident.
 It is a double triumph.